ddc-java-12/personal-android-project-Kazpenn/docs/index.md

 ## Persistent data

-* Amount of chips
+* Amount of chips after exiting the app/ leaving the table.

-* Win/Loss/Push ratio
+* Win/Loss/Push ratio after exiting the app/ leaving the table.

-* Current hands or player and dealer
+* Current hands of player and dealer if left during an ongoing game.

+* Last played hands of player and dealer.

+* google log in data, so you don't have to log back in.

 ## Device/external services

-* Camera access
+* Photo library access for importing images

-* Basic file access
+* access to google log in

 ## Stretch goals/possible enhancements